maavilapa/TemporalFusionTransformerExample/README.md

   <img src="https://github.com/maavilapa/TemporalFusionTransformerExample/blob/main/images/fig_4i.PNG" width=400>
 </p>

 After 3 hours it finishes and with <strong>verbose=1</strong> it will show after each trial the validation loss and the hyperparameters used for that trial.
-The models trained for the epoch with the smallest validation loss are saved in this case in the default folder  <strong>lightning_logs</strong>, but you can use the name you want.
+The models trained for the epoch with the lowest validation loss are saved in this case in the default folder  <strong>lightning_logs</strong>, but you can use the name you want.
 For this case, the best 4 models are the first 4, particularly the trial 2 that has a validation loss of 0.01893.

  <p align="center">
   <img src="https://github.com/maavilapa/TemporalFusionTransformerExample/blob/main/images/fig_5.PNG" width=1000>